KelxSavage/Deforestation-Project/README.md

 ## What is Deforestation ?
 Deforestation is large_scale removal of trees from forests (or other lands) for the facilitation of human activities

+## Brief
+ForestQuery is on a mission to combat deforestation around the world and to raise awareness about this topic and its impact on the environment.
+The data analysis team at ForestQuery has obtained data from the World Bank that includes forest area and total land area by country and year from 1990 to 2016, as well as a table of countries and the regions to which they belong.

 ## The Global Impact ?
 * loss of biodiversity.
 * Damage to natural habitats.